mmstick/cargo-deb/README.md

 ### Workspaces

-Workspaces are not fully supported yet.
+Cargo-deb understands workspaces, but doesn't have sophisticated control for packags in the workspace.
 [Please leave feedback if you're interested in workspace support](https://github.com/mmstick/cargo-deb/issues/49).

 It's possible to build a project in another directory with `cargo deb --manifest-path=<path/to/Cargo.toml>`.